D.C.-area forecast: Partly sunny and warm through Saturday, perhaps a few showers this weekend

 Get our daily forecasts on your Amazon Alexa device.

-Today (Wednesday): After some possible areas of fog and drizzle early this morning, partly sunny skies and light winds from the south set the stage for a somewhat summery feel this afternoon.
+Today (Wednesday): After some possible areas of dense fog and drizzle early this morning, partly sunny skies and light winds from the south set the stage for a somewhat summery feel this afternoon.
 We’ll start with temperatures rising into and through the 60s this morning.
 Afternoon highs reach the mid-70s to near 80 with a touch of humidity (dew points near 60 to the low 60s) but a nice day overall.
 Confidence: High

 Tonight: We enjoy a mild evening as temperatures fall back through the 70s into the 60s.
 Overnight lows only drop to the upper 50s to low 60s under partly cloudy skies.
 Confidence: High